theanh28/shopify-backend-challenge-summer-2022/README.md

 git clone https://github.com/theanh28/shopify-backend-challenge-summer-2022.git
 docker-compose up
 ```
+And wait a while (a long while) for the Docker images and containers are set up.
-And the client site will be accessible at http://localhost:3000, while server is ready at http://localhost:3001.
+Then the client site will be accessible at http://localhost:3000, while server is ready at http://localhost:3001.

 ### Non-Docker way
 Download Node by following https://nodejs.org/en/.